-The Digital and Population Data Services Agency adheres to a certificate policy concerning signature certificates issued to the public as per trust services under Regulation No. (EU) 910/2014.
-The document reference as per ETSI EN 319 411-1 [2], QSCD is: OID: 0.4.0.194112.1.2.
-The signature certificates issued in accordance with this certificate policy can be used to authenticate electronic signatures that correspond to approved certificates and creation devices for electronic signatures as referred to in the Regulation and provided for in Articles 28 and 29 of the Regulation.
+The Population Register Centre adheres to a certificate policy concerning signature certificates issued to the public as per trust services under Regulation No. (EU) 910/2014.
+The document reference as per ETSI EN 319 411-1 [2], clause 4.3.5.
+3) QSCD is: OID: 0.4.0.194112.1.2.
+The signature certificates issued in accordance with this certificate policy can be used to authenticate electronic signatures that correspond to approved certificates and creation devices for electronic signatures as referred to in the Regulation and provided for in Articles 28 and 28 of the Regulation.

-2 PKI disclosure statement
+2. PKI disclosure statement